 (15) Despite subregulation (6)(b), the CEO may, in his or her discretion, waive or reduce the application fee payable under subregulation (6).

-[Regulation 18 amended in Gazette 5 Dec 2013 p.
+[Regulation 18 amended: Gazette 5 Dec 2013 p.
 5700-4.]

 19A.
 Ancillary conditions: approved events

 (1) If an approval under regulation 18(3) is made subject to a condition, the CEO may, by written notice given to the person who applied for approval of the event, designate the condition as an ancillary condition if the condition does not directly influence the level, duration or time of day of a noise emission.